 - Any bachelor’s degree AND two years of relevant professional experience; OR

-- Any associate’s degree AND six years of relevant professional experience; OR
+- Any associate’s degree AND six years of relevant professional experience.

 Examples of Duties and Responsibilities: